-You can fax comments to (503)649-3836 (call first), email comments to vast-support@instantiations.com or post comments and technical questions to the VA Smalltalk community support forum.
-A link to the VAST Platform (VA Smalltalk_Forum can be found at "Support Forum" and instructions on what information to include with technical problems can be found at "Technical Support" on our VA Smalltalk web page.
+You can fax comments to (503)649-3836 (call first), email comments to vast-support@instantiations.com or post comments and technical questions to the VAST Community Forum.
+A link to the Forum can be found at "Support Forum" and instructions on what information to include with technical problems can be found at "Technical Support" on our VA Smalltalk web page.
 You can also access the Forum from any of the VAST Platform Help menus.